-TUPD Corporal John Carpenter shares information with PPD Officer Sergeant DeVaney at the start of the shift.
+Lt.
+Brian Crawford (seated) discusses logistics with a PPD officer at the beginning of the shift.

 Crimes and incidents occurring at other U.S. campuses and off-campus should be reported to local law enforcement at 9-1-1.

 Temple University's Main, Health Sciences Center, and Ambler campuses have Code Blue Emergency phones.
 There are more than 90 phones spread throughout these Temple University campuses.
 In case of an emergency, press the red button; this will activate the system causing bright blue strobe flashes and a call will go directly to Temple Police.